unixtrainingoct26/project20/README.md

 # maven-project

 Simple Maven Project
-This is the full devops pipeline.
+This is the full devops pipeline.....